draganm/missing-container-metrics/README.md

 ### Kubernetes

-The easiest way of installing `missing-container-metrics` in your kubernetes cluster is using the Helm Chart..
+The easiest way of installing `missing-container-metrics` in your kubernetes cluster is using the [Helm Chart](/charts/missing-container-metrics).

 ### Docker